 Users may not do anything to interfere inappropriately with others' use of e-resources, including by consuming e-resources in excess.

 The College recognizes the importance of privacy in an academic setting and does not routinely monitor a current user's email, data, software, or other online activity.
 There are limited circumstances, however, in which the College may access, monitor, limit and/or disclose a user’s communications or other data on e-resources without the user’s permission.
 These circumstances include the following:

 - To maintain the integrity of its systems, network or data;

 - When required by federal, state or local law, administrative rules, court order or other legal authority;

 - To preserve the health and safety of individuals or the Amherst College community;

 - When there are reasonable grounds to believe that a violation of law or a significant breach of College policy may have taken place and access, inspection or monitoring may produce evidence related to the possible misconduct; or

 - To address a legitimate business need.

-- With the approval of the Chief Information Officer or the Director of Systems and Networking, temporarily shut off the College's Internet connection, servers, or services, without prior notice, in order to protect College systems, data, and users or to protect other important interests of the College;
+- With the approval of the chief Information officer or the chief information security officer, temporarily shut off the College's Internet connection, servers, or services, without prior notice, in order to protect College systems, data, and users or to protect other important interests of the College;

 Changes to this Policy